NavidSiahkamarii/AI-Web-Scraper/README.md

 - Supports multiple websites and dynamic content.
 - Easy-to-use interface with customizable options.
 - Output in various formats (CSV, JSON, etc.).
+- Use predefined searches via your account
+- Ability to view search histories

 ## Installation